-7.10 Prominent Buildings and Similar Extensive Obstructions.
+7.9 Prominent Buildings and Similar Extensive Obstructions.

-When objects within a group of obstructions are approximately the same overall height above the surface and are located not more than 150 feet (46 m) apart, the group of obstructions may be considered an extensive obstruction.
-Light units should be installed on the same horizontal plane at the highest portion, or edge, of the prominent obstructions.
+When objects within a group of obstructions are approximately the same overall height above the surface and are located a maximum of 150 feet (45.72 m) apart, the group of obstructions may be considered an extensive obstruction.
 Light units should be placed to ensure that the light is visible to a pilot approaching from any direction.
 These lights may require shielding, such as louvers, to ensure minimum adverse impact on local communities.
-Use extreme caution when using high-intensity flashing white lights.